bvandewe/tools-provider/upstream-sample/README.md

 # Pizzeria Backend - Sample Upstream Service

-A minimal FastAPI service demonstrating **Role-Based Access Control (RBAC)** with Keycloak integration.
+A minimal FastAPI service demonstrating **Role-Based Access Control (RBAC)** with Keycloak integration and **MongoDB persistence**.
 This service simulates a pizzeria backend API for demo and testing purposes.

 ## Purpose